andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 <p>Ruby on Rails has helped make it possible to scale out the database layer, meeting the demands of millions of customers setting up millions of digital frames.</p>
 <p>In 2025, the Aura Frames team added primary databases to expand capacity for peak write and read load ahead of Christmas Day, the busiest day of the year for the company.
 Rails helps manage pools of connections for each primary database, within the same codebase.</p>
 <p>With 8 primary databases in total, each server instance can be vertically scaled ahead of peak load, and back down for cost savings.</p>
-<p>To make this possible within a single Ruby on Rails codebase, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> feature in Active Record feature which simulates joins between tables in different databases.</p>
+<p>To make this possible within a single Ruby on Rails codebase, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> feature in Active Record, which replaces SQL joins but still combines data from tables in different databases.</p>
 <p>This post looks back at the technical details of that plan, as well as a variety of additional data layer scaling tactics, that culminated in a successful Christmas 2025 season, and a peak App Store ranking of #1 in the US and Canada.</p>
 </div>